zaboura/tpcds-benchmark-vertica/README.md

 - If data generation fails, ensure `dsdgen` is built and available in `bin/gen_data/`.
 - If you get connection errors, check `vertica.conf` and your Vertica server/network.
-- Windows users: Prefer Git Bash or WSL for Unix-style scripts.

 ---